 Bathing Lake Going: Tirol, Austria

 A cracking spot for families.
-Fed by the mountain springs of the Wilder Kaiser range, this beautiful lake has it all: pine forests, mountain views, a flat white beach, oodles of activities and of course, fantastic lake swimming.
+Fed by the mountain springs of the Wilder Kaiser range, this beautiful lake has it all.
+There are pine forests, mountain views, a flat white beach, oodles of activities and of course, fantastic lake swimming.
 It´s no wonder it was named Tirol´s most beautiful natural swimming lake.
-Keep the little ones entertained with a 100m water slide, tunnels, a Kids´ Park and Pirate Ship, or take to the sunbathing lawn to catch up on some precious R&R. Talk about watery family fun!
+Keep the little ones entertained with a 100m water slide, tunnels, a Kids´ Park and Pirate Ship.
+Or you can take to the sunbathing lawn to catch up on some precious R&R. Talk about watery family fun!

 Lake Garda: Italy

 There´s nothing better than diving into the pristine waters of the enormous Lake Garda to cool off from those searing summer temperatures.
 Located in Northern Italy under the Alps´ Brenta range, Lake Garda is Italy´s largest lake with 143 square miles and 90 miles of shoreline.
 Steer clear of areas like Torbole that become busy with windsurfers, and don´t swim near the boat docks – otherwise, there are stacks of superb swimming opportunities.
 The water is generally warm enough for swimming from May to September, although you may be able to swim a little earlier or later with a wetsuit.

 Lake Cauma is a tranquil emerald gem flanked by woodland with an island in the middle.
 It´s a spectacle at any time of year, but particularly in summer when you can swim in its pristine waters.
 Based south of Flims, the lake is based on the location of the prehistoric Flims Rockslide, where the landscape is completely forested and undeveloped.
 Keep an eye on the water levels as they can fall quite low, but swimming is usually possible from April.